Who we are:

 Blown Away (by MissIsle)

 Blown away is a Nautitech Open 46 Catamaran.
 After 18 months of research this was the chosen boat to enable Natasha to fulfil her dream of sailing across the Atlantic.
-Being a catamaran, it is essentially a very stable sailing platform to sail on and allows an exceptional amount of space on board letting Natasha move around more easily.
-Blown Away was not obtained as a high-performance vessel, but she does perform better when running or reaching which makes her ideal for this challenge as the set of the trade winds at that time of year makes the crossing predominantly a run or reach.
+Being a catamaran, it is a more stable sailing platform and provides an open space letting Natasha and her wheelchair move around more easily.

 The accommodation is made up of 3 doubled cabins, all en-suite, with the owner’s cabin (Natasha’s) taking up the port hull.
-There is a spacious saloon comprising the galley, chart/nav station and ample lounge area, then out through the patio doors into the large cockpit area where you find the dining table, more seating and of course the 2 helm positions.
+There is a spacious saloon comprising the galley, chart/nav station and lounge area, then out through the patio doors into the cockpit area where you find the dining table, more seating and of course, the 2 helm positions.

 Specifications of the Nautitech Open 46